Ijams Family Papers

 Abstract

 This collection consists of photos and documents which provide insight into the private lives and conservation interests of the Ijams family, primarily from the 1920s to the 1960s.
-In addition to many family photos, there is a folder of photos taken by Della Yoe and a NYC photographer of local mountain culture.
-Also included are many of the newsletters that a young Josephine Ijams published weekly for several years that is full of family news and events, reports of animal deaths, and the current weather.
+In addition to many family photos, there is a folder of photos belonging to Della Yoe (Alice Yoe Ijams' sister) and taken by photographer Edouard Exline of individuals in the Great Smoky Mountains to document mountain culture and traditions.
+Also included are many of the newsletters that a young Josephine Ijams published weekly for several years documenting family news and events, reports of animal deaths, and the current weather.

 Biographical/Historical Note

 Harry Pearle Ijams was born on July 19, 1876 in Knox County, Tennessee to Joseph H. and Mary (Aiken) Ijams.
-He married Alice Yoe in 1905 and together they had four daughters, Alice Elizabeth (b.1909), Josephine, Mary (1916-1932), and Martha (1918-2004).
-Ijams was a commercial artist and avid naturalist who bought and developed the homestead that became the Ijams Nature Center.
+He married Alice Yoe in 1905 and together they had four daughters, Elizabeth (b.
+1909), Josephine, Mary (1916-1932), and Martha (1918-2004).
+Ijams was a commercial artist and avid naturalist who bought and developed the homestead in south Knoxville that eventually became Ijams Nature Center.
 H.P., as he was known, died on June 12, 1954.

-Della Daisy Yoe was born on September 20, 1874 in Jefferson County, Tennessee to John Williams and Eliza Yoe.
+Della Daisy Yoe was born on September 20, 1874 in Jefferson County, Tennessee to John Williams and Eliza Yoe and was Alice Yoe Ijams' sister.
 She worked for the Federal Writers’ Project and her interviews were published in 1939 as part of These Are Our Lives and other books.
 She died on December 24, 1963.

-Josephine Ijams Kern was born in Knox County, Tennessee to H.P. and Alice (Yoe) Ijams.
+Josephine Ijams Kern was born in Knox County, Tennessee to H.P. and Alice (Yoe) Ijams, one of their four daughters.
 As a child she published a weekly newsletter, after graduating from the University of Tennessee she worked for the Knoxville News-Sentinel and Standard Knitting Mill.
 Throughout her life she was a conservation advocate, working for state parks in general and House Mountain State Park in particular.
 She married Albert George Kern in 1949 and together they had at least two children, George and Martha.
 She died in 1990.

-Martha Ijams was born on June 13, 1918 in Knox County, Tennessee to H.P. and Alice (Yoe) Ijams.
-Photographs from her wedding to Dr. Frank Smith Lovingood in 1943 are included in this collection.
-She had at least one daughter, who became Mary Lovingood Gallant.
+Martha Ijams was born on June 13, 1918 in Knox County, Tennessee to H.P. and Alice (Yoe) Ijams, one of their four daughters.
+She married Dr. Frank Smith Lovingood in 1943.
+They had at least one daughter, Mary Lovingood Gallant.
 Martha died on April 11, 2004.

 Acquisition Note